 Inside this blog post(Wireless LAN), we are going to explore Can wireless LAN connect to WiFi?
 What is the difference between WiFi and wireless LAN?
-What is LAN is WiFi?
+What is LAN WiFi?
 Is wireless LAN the same as Bluetooth?

 Can wireless LAN connect to WiFi?

 Wireless LAN is an architecture or arrangement where all the devices communicate with each other without any wire.
-As in the normal LAN or wired LAN, the device are connected with the LAN cable and then they communicate with each other device.
+As in the normal LAN or wired LAN, the device is connected with the LAN cable and then they communicate with each other device.
 In WLAN the devices communicate wirelessly via a WIFI network.